Hill Camps, Enclosures and Forts

 Why hill camps?

 Some hill camps served as meeting and council places, law courts, druid and artisan centres, trading and festival places.
-They were centres for farming, where livestock, seeds, tools and stores were kept - high-value clan capital.
+The author believes that Caer Brân was the central moot-place for Penwith.
+Some hill camps were centres for farming, where livestock, seeds, tools and stores were kept, since these were high-value clan capital.

-Some were places for celebrating festivals (perhaps Caer Brân, Lesingey Round and Bartinney Castle) or for making trade (Castle an Dinas, St Michael's Mount, St Ives' Head, Lescudjak in Penzance and Carnsew near Hayle).
+Some were places for celebrating festivals (Caer Brân, Lesingey Round and Bartinney Castle) or for making trade (Castle an Dinas, St Michael's Mount, St Ives' Head, Lescudjak in Penzance and Carnsew near Hayle).
+Some were residential, such as Lesingey Round, Lescudjak, Trencrom Hill and St Michael's Mount.
 They all varied in nature and purpose.

 St Michael's Mount from Caer Brân